ansible/workshops/exercises/ansible_rhel/1.4-variables/README.md

 For understanding and practice let’s do a lab.
 Following up on the theme "Let’s build a webserver.
 Or two.
 Or even more…​" you will change the `index.html` to show the development environment (dev/prod) a server is deployed in.

-On control.example.com as user ansible create the directories to hold the variable definitions in `~/ansible-files/`:
+On the ansible control host, as user ansible create the directories to hold the variable definitions in `~/ansible-files/`:

 ```bash
 [student<X>@ansible ansible-files]$ mkdir host_vars group_vars